 Thanks to its impressive design, the Granite Gear Blaze 60 is the best overall backpacking pack in our review.
 This pack somehow comfortably pulls off supporting up to fifty-pounds of weight, while only weighing a mere three pounds.
 We also loved the many features on this pack for their practicality and usability.
 Stretchy mesh stuff-it pocket, roomy hip pockets, removable top-lid, breathable back-panel, long front access zipper, and nine compression straps.
 This thing has just about every feature you could ask for.
 It's an impressive pack in both weight and weight-capacity.
-Being such a light pack, it allows you to keep your base weight low, but since it has such a robust suspension, it will comfortably carry a few extra luxury items, room for winter gear, or extra food for longer sections of trail.
+Being such a light pack, it allows you to keep your base weight low, but since it has such a robust suspension, it will allow you to comfortably carry a few extra luxury items, winter gear, or extra food for longer sections of trail.

 While this pack does many things right, it's impossible to please everyone.
 Some of the buckles are small, which in return makes it hard to use with gloves on.
-It's no high-tech, revolutionary pack, but part of the appeal of this pack is its simplistic but usable design.
-They keep things basic, and by using the lightest and most durable fabrics possible, they are able to keep it light and strong.
+It's no high-tech, revolutionary pack, but part of the appeal of this pack is its simplistic yet usable design.
+Granite Gear keeps things basic, and by using the lightest and most durable fabrics possible, they are able to keep it light and strong.